symfony/symfony-docs/book/templating.rst

 Overriding Bundle Templates
 ---------------------------

-The Symfony2 community prides itself on creating and maintaining high quality bundles (see `KnpBundles.com`_) for a large number of different features.
+The Symfony community prides itself on creating and maintaining high quality bundles (see `KnpBundles.com`_) for a large number of different features.
 Once you use a third-party bundle, you'll likely need to override and customize one or more of its templates.